ARM-software/open-iot-sdk/bsp/tf_m_targets/arm/mps3/an547/README.rst

 .. note::

-   The built binaries can be run on both the Corstone-300 Ethos-U55 Ecosystem FVP (FVP_SSE300_MPS3) and Corstone SSE-300 with Ethos-U55 Example Subsystem for MPS3 (AN547).
+   The built binaries can be run on the Corstone SSE-300 with Ethos-U55 Example Subsystem for MPS3 (AN547).
+   They can also be run on the Corstone-300 Ethos-U55 Ecosystem FVP (FVP_SSE300_MPS3) up until version 11.15.
+From version 11.16, the FVP is aligned with the AN552 FPGA platform.
+For build information check :doc:`AN552 platform </platform/ext/target/arm/mps3/an552/README>`.

 To run the example code on Corstone SSE-300 with Ethos-U55 Example Subsystem for MPS3 (AN547)
 ---------------------------------------------------------------------------------------------